rush86999/atomic/README.md

 ## Deployment Options

-This project offers multiple ways to deploy and run the Atomic application stack.
+This project offers multiple ways to deploy and run the Atom application stack.

 ### Local Docker Compose

 For local development, testing, and self-hosting on a single machine, the project can be run using Docker Compose.
-This method utilizes the services defined in the `atomic-docker/` directory.
+This method utilizes the services defined in the `Atom-docker/` directory.

--   **Setup and Instructions:** See the detailed guide in [atomic-docker/README.md](./atomic-docker/README.md).
+-   **Setup and Instructions:** See the detailed guide in [Atom-docker/README.md](./Atom-docker/README.md).

 ### AWS Cloud Deployment (Self-Hosted)